Decoding the Rush to Carbon Offsets

 Individuals have long been able to purchase carbon credits through services like Terrapass to “neutralize” their personal carbon impact.
 In fact, the EPA offers a GHG equivalent calculator to inform consumers for this purpose.
 However, by far the larger market for carbon credits are companies which buy them to “offset” their own carbon footprint and decarbonize their supply chain.

-The Carbon Credit Marke
+The Carbon Credit Market

 Estimates put the annual global carbon market at between $1 to $5 billion, and a leading authority estimates the global carbon market could grow to $100 billion by 2030.
 The markets for carbon offsets are divided between compliance and voluntary, with the compliance carbon markets making up the lion’s share.
 At present, the global carbon market is dominated by the EU as the first and largest regulated compliance market for carbon credits administered under its Emission Trading Scheme.